 \subsection{Illustrative examples}

-Below, we include various examples to demonstrate the working modalities of the proposed condensed method and standard gradient boosting in multi-class classification.
-In a first experiment, the boundaries of GB and C-GB were analyzed to compare if creating single multi-output regression trees instead of one tree per class could pose difficulties learning the concepts.
-For this experiment a synthetic multi-class classification dataset with three classes, 1200 instances, two features, and one cluster per class was used.
-The generated dataset is based on the Madelon random data experiment~\cite{guyon2003design}.
-The distribution of the training data points is shown in Fig.~\ref{fig:DecisionBoundary} with each class in a different color.
-The same hyper-parameter configuration was used for both methods (max depth=3, subsample=0.75, learning rate=0.1, decision trees=100).
-In Fig.~\ref{fig:DecisionBoundary}, the decision boundaries of the two methods are shown using the same colors as the corresponding training data points.
-As it can be observed from the plots, both C-GB and GB perform very similarly and adjust rather good to the training instances.
-This shows that the proposed method is able to adapt to the problem at hand even though only one tree per iteration is trained.
+Below, we include various examples to demonstrate the working mechanisms of the proposed C-GB model and standard GB in multi-class classification.
+In the first experiment, we analyzed the boundaries of GB and C-GB to compare whether creating a single multi-output regressor tree instead of one tree per class could pose difficulties in learning the concepts.
+For this experiment, a synthetic multi-class classification dataset with three classe labels, $1200$ instances and two input features is used.
+The generated dataset is based on the Madelon random data experiment \cite{guyon2003design}.
+The distribution of the training data points is shown in Figure \ref{fig:DecisionBoundary} with each class in a different color.
+The same hyperparameter configuration is used for both methods (max depth=3, subsample=0.75, learning rate=0.1, and boosting iterations=100).
+In Figure \ref{fig:DecisionBoundary}, the decision boundaries of the two methods are shown using the same colors as the corresponding training data points.
+As evident from the subplots in Figure \ref{fig:DecisionBoundary}, both C-GB (subplot a) and GB (subplot b) exhibit remarkably similar performance and adeptly adapt to the training instances.
+This demonstrates the efficacy of the proposed method in adapting to the specific problem, despite training only one tree per iteration.

-In Fig.~\ref{fig:DecisionTree}, the decision trees of the first iteration are shown as an example for the classification task shown in Fig.~\ref{fig:DecisionBoundary}.
-The figure shows, for iteration 1, one tree per class for GB and the one tree of C-GB.
-The nodes of the trees show the following values: the split information for internal nodes, the MSE error of the node, the number of instances and the node output.
-For multi-output decision trees the MSE is the average MSE error for all outputs (Eq.~\ref{eq:quality}) and the output value is a vector of size $K$-classes.